 But this is still a love story about two teenagers.

 Only they were growing up in coastal, fishing town.

 Today my parents celebrate 40 years since they stood before a judge and declared their love and commitment to one another.

 Take a stroll back in time with me to see how it all began.

 They have mutual friends.
-He finds out how to reach her.
+So he finds out how to reach her.
 He knows the owners of the local convenient store.
 The owners wouldn’t mind if they look through the cans to find the states that she is looking for.
 She asks her mom if she can go.
 “What’s his name?”, she asks.
 My mom tells her.
 “What’s his last name?”
 She doesn’t know, but he is friends with one of her good friends, so my grandma says ok.
-And that is meeting number two.

 And so begins a love story.